Textadept 12.6 Manual

 Themes

-Themes customize Textadept’s look and feel.
-The editor comes with three built-in themes: “light”, “dark”, and “term”.
+Themes customize the editor’s look and feel.
+Textadept comes with three built-in themes: “light”, “dark”, and “term”.
 The default theme for the GUI version is “light” if light mode is currently enabled, or “dark” if dark mode is enabled.
 The default theme for the terminal version is “term”.

-Textadept attempts to load, in order, a given theme from the following locations:
+Textadept attempts to load themes from the following locations:

 1. Your ~/.textadept/themes/ directory.